robseb/rsyocto/doc/guides/9_customYoctoVersions.md

     #                                                                                                               #
     #################################################################################################################
     ````
-    * For reference the Intel Device tree generator can also be used.
+    * For reference the Intel Device Tree generator can also be used.
 To doe this run this script
         ````shell
         python3 makersyoctoSDImage.py -g 1
         ````
-        * The Python script will place this Linux device tree file with the name "*_reference.dts*" to the *Board folder*
+        * The Python script will place this Linux Device Tree file with the name "*_reference.dts*" to the *Board folder*
     * Copy the file with shown name to the shown location and continue the script
     * The script will generate a bootable Linux Distribution image for the *Intel Quartus Prime FPGA* project

-9. Flash the image to a SD-Card and boot your *Intel SoC-FPGA* board up
+9. **Flash the image to a SD-Card and boot your *Intel SoC-FPGA* board up**
-    * done
+    * *Done ...*

 <br>
 <br>